-To answer these two research questions, this paper explores a novel approach that has never yet been applied to KGs: the modeling of complex network structure and dynamics [7].
-This approach has gained momentum in fields as diverse as computer networks and biology.
-In particular, it has contributed a significant body of knowledge on the emergence of structures and their dynamics in Web artifacts: HTML page networks and social networks [7], or folksonomies resulting of distributed collaborative annotation systems [25].
+To address these two research questions, this paper explores a novel technique that has not yet been applied to knowledge graphs (KGs), namely the modeling of complex network structures and dynamics [8].
+This approach has gained momentum in fields as diverse as computer networks [8] and biology [10].
+In particular, it has contributed a significant body of knowledge on the emergence of structures and their dynamics in Web artifacts: HTML page networks and social networks [8], or folksonomies resulting of distributed collaborative annotation systems [31].
+Unfortunately, none of the stochastic models for complex networks can be applied to knowledge graphs, because they are a superposition of many bipartite graphs (for a definition of a bipartite graph see Section 3.1 and Fig. 2).
+Indeed, each relationship is represented by a bipartite graph, whose every edge connects a vertex from subjects and objects.
+To the best of our knowledge, this particular structure has never been dealt with in the literature.
+In addition to this bipartite structure, the semantics behind each relationship has an impact on the concentration of links, which is a challenge to capture.
 We will see in Section 2 that such stochastic models are preferable to deep learning methods for generating graphs because the latter are black boxes (in addition to having other limits with respect to KG topology).
 Similarly, Section 2 presents heuristic methods for reproducing a target graph, but they require a lot of input parameters, including the degree distributions, whereas we would like our model to explain these distributions by construction.

-Studying the structure of KGs using stochastic models from network science is not straightforward, as they contain relationships with a wide variety of semantics.
+Studying the structure of KGs using existing stochastic models from network science is challenging because KGs incorporate semantics, thus they contain relationships across a wide variety of domains which are structured with respect to a logic.
 To meet this challenge, our contributions are as follows: